Skip to Content

 The brilliant Bray Head Walk, not to be confused with the Bray to Greystones Cliff Walk, is one of my favourite walks in Wicklow.

-The Bray Head Walk is a lovely way to get out into the wild and soak up some beautiful coastal views without having to exert yourself too much.
+The Bray Head hike is a solid trail that allows you to get out into the wild and soak up some mighty coastal views without having to exert yourself too much.

 In the guide below, you’ll find everything from where to park and the trail to follow to what to do nearby.